James-Yu/LaTeX-Workshop/CONTRIBUTING.md

 In VS Code, simply press <kbd>F5</kbd> (or run `Debug: Start Debugging` from the command palette) and a new window will pop up where you can test the extension.

-### Debugging PDF viewer

-To debug the internal PDF viewer, select `View LaTeX PDF > View in web browser,` and view a PDF file in Google Chrome.
-You can debug the viewer with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) as a general web application.

 ## Documents

 You can refer to: